-As we noted back in January, most people have found wearing a face mask renders Face ID unusable.
-Even though it sounds like a first-world problem in the current circumstances, there are a lot of people, especially medical professionals, who would value the ability for Face ID on iPhone to work while wearing protective equipment.
-Well, it turns out you actually can teach your iPhone to do this.
+Wearing a face mask usually renders iPhone’s Face ID unusable.
+Even though it sounds like a first-world problem in the current circumstances, there are a lot of people, especially medical professionals, who would value Face ID on iPhone to work while wearing protective equipment.
 Read on for how to use Face ID with a mask.

 The tutorial mentions folding a mask in half and going through the setup process for Face ID.
 In our testing, that worked, but not very consistently.

-What we found the most consistent was using the primary Face ID setup as well as redoing the alternate appearance with a mask to offer the best unlocking results.
+What we found the most consistent was using half a mask for the primary Face ID setup as well as redoing the alternate appearance with a half a mask on the other side of your face to offer the best unlocking results.

 For its part, Apple told the Wall Street Journal:

 ‘Face ID is designed to work with your eyes, nose, and mouth visible,’ an Apple spokeswoman said in a statement.
 ‘Users can still unlock their devices while wearing a mask by entering their passcode.’

 But if being able to use Face ID with a mask could be valuable to you, even if not a 100% unlock rate, try out the steps below.

 iPhone: How to use Face ID with a mask